Shekharrajak/PyCon-SymPy/README.md

        Recursing through an Expression Tree

-The tutorial will only assume a basic knowledge of Python.
+The tutorial will only assume a basic knowledge of Python and C++.
 No prior knowledge of SymPy or other Python libraries is required, although it is suggested that attendees be familiar with the IPython notebook.
 A mathematical knowledge of calculus is recommended.

 We recommend that the attendees install the Anaconda Python distribution which includes SymPy, NumPy, and IPython.
 Once Anaconda is installed simply type the following in a terminal to install the necessary packages: